 Depletion of Manpower

 Estimates suggest that between 100,000 and 200,000 soldiers died during the two years of active campaigning.
 This was a catastrophic loss for a pre-industrial state that depended on a rotating conscript system.
 Many of the dead were veteran warriors with decades of experience.
 Additionally, vast numbers of civilians died from famine, disease, and violence, shrinking the available pool of recruits.
 The Inca army that faced the Spanish in 1532 was a fraction of its pre-war size.
-Atahualpa could still field tens of thousands of men, but many were raw recruits, pressed into service from recently conquered or rebellious tribes.
+Atahualpa could still field tens of thousands of men, but many were raw recruits, pressed into service from recently conquered or rebellious tribes that lacked loyalty to the Inca cause.

 Loss of Experienced Commanders and Warriors

 The most critical loss was that of senior commanders.
 Huáscar’s purge of generals he distrusted removed many seasoned leaders.
-Conversely, Atahualpa’s key generals—Chalcuchima, Quisquis, and Rumiñawi—survived the civil war but later fell victim to Spanish treachery (Chalcuchima was burned alive, Quisquis was killed by his own troops, and Rumiñawi was executed after a guerrilla campaign).
+Conversely, Atahualpa’s key generals—Chalcuchima, Quisquis, and Rumiñawi—survived the civil war but later fell victim to Spanish treachery.
+Chalcuchima was burned alive by the Spanish, Quisquis was killed by his own troops after being accused of treason, and Rumiñawi was executed after a guerrilla campaign.
 The civil war thus directly removed the empire’s best military minds, leaving the Inca response to the Spanish disorganized and leaderless.

 Weakened Logistics and Supply Networks